skolakoda/ucimo-algoritme/README.md

 ## Konstantna složenost: O(1)

-Konstantni algoritmi traju otprilike isto vremena bez obzira na unos.
+Konstantni algoritmi uzimaju otprilike isto vremena bez obzira na unos.

 A good example of this is fetching a single random element from an array.
 The size of the array doesn't matter because we can access any element of the array as fast as any other element.